heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 ---

-- Multiple concurrent variable types and/or data structures can be co-dependent.
+- Multiple concurrent variable types and/or data structures can be updated together atomically.
-- You must use them together with locks (the equivalent to mutexes and semaphores in C/C++) to avoid inconsistencies.
+- You must use locks (the equivalent to mutexes and semaphores in C/C++) to avoid inconsistencies.

 Locks will not be covered (and not expected to be used) in this teaching unit but you can find additional information in the [course material][course].